-The King County Department of Public Safety is primarily responsible for the public safety of unincorporated King County.
+The King County ((Department of Public Safety)) Sheriff's Office is primarily responsible for the public safety of unincorporated King County and also provides regional services.
 The Facility Master Plan forecasts staffing for the department and relates staff to the expected staffing increases.
 Please refer to the Facility Program Plan for the staffing and space allocation.
 The amount of space at the precincts will depend on the size of the service area and changing operational requirements.

-Please refer to the section entitled Regional Justice Center part for relevant financing details concerning the Department of Public Safety space in the Regional Justice Center.
-The Facility Program Plan for the King County Regional Justice Center contains details concerning the cost of space for Department of Public Safety.
-Space needs for the Department of Public Safety outside of those included in the Regional Justice Center will be funded through the annual process to prioritize and fund capital improvement projects.
+Please refer to the section entitled Regional Justice Center ((part-)) for relevant financing details concerning the ((Department of Public Safety)) King County Sheriff's Office space in the Regional Justice Center.
+The Facility Program Plan for the King County Regional Justice Center contains details concerning the cost of space for ((Department of Public Safety)) the King County Sheriff's Office.
+Space needs for the ((Department of Public Safety)) King County Sheriff's Office outside of those included in the Regional Justice Center will be funded through the ((annual)) County's biennial budget process to prioritize and fund capital improvement projects.